-I'm A Mom Of One On $70,000 A Year, & This Is How Much I Spent On Christmas This Year
+We're A Family Raising A Toddler On $70,000 A Year, & This Is How Much We Spent On Christmas

 The holidays tend to light up our budget constraints like a Christmas tree — families make tough choices, and try to put on the best celebration they can for their kids.
 Romper followed several families as they approached the spendiest season, to see how they handled diverse budgets and wishlists this year.